Berkeley-CS61B/skeleton-sp16/lab8/spec/lab8.md

 Your BSTMap should also add an additional method `printInOrder()` (not given in the **Map61B** interface) that prints out your **BSTMap** in order of increasing Key.
 You will find this helpful for testing your implementation!

+You can test your implementation using the `TestBSTMap` class in the `lab8tester` package.

 2: So...
 How Fast Is It?
 ======